Fiserv/banking-hub/docs/release-notes/ESF Release Notes 2024.1.md

 - Fixed the error in the "LoanAcctInfo/RevolvingLoanInd" field when using the "SingleAdvance" and "AdvanceLimit" values<br>
 - Fixed the code issue that occurred while account creation when the value of the "MSACode" field is 39740<br>
 - Fixed the issue of the date format in the "LoanAcctInfo/HomeMortgageDisclosure/HAMPData/EffDt" XPATH
+- Fixed the error "Date Opened is Required Error" that occurred while adding a LOAN account in CERT without providing the "OpenDt" field.
+Now the "OpenDt" field (LoanAcctInfo/OpenDt) is added and marked as required field to add a LOAN account

 <span style="font-size: 22px; ">Update Account-LOAN</span> *API Explorer > Accounts > Account Service*